Deep Time: Cosmic History and Advent Waiting, part 1 in The Waiting Earth Series (online)

 Facilitator

 Nicholas Collura is a spiritual director and visiting retreat director at St. Raphaela Center in Haverford, PA.
-A board-certified healthcare chaplain and Enneagram teacher, he also co-coordinates EcoPhilly, a faith-based organizing initiative dedicated to creation care in the Archdiocese of Philadelphia.
-He earned a Master of Divinity and trained as a spiritual director…
+A board-certified healthcare chaplain and Enneagram teacher, he currently serves as a chaplain at MIT.
+There he also directs Radius, an ethics program committed to challenging uncritical narratives of technological progress.
+He earned…

 Learn more about Nicholas Collura